mapbox/mapbox-sdk-py/docs/analytics.md

 access to the Mapbox Analytics API.
 You can also import it directly from the `mapbox` module.

-`This API is available for premium and enterprise plans`
+**Note**: This API is available only for premium and enterprise plans.

 ```python
 >>> from mapbox import Analytics